Overview

 Guy's and St Thomas' only supplies 2.5mg tablets.

 Make sure that your GP prescribes 2.5mg tablets.
-Always check when you receive your prescription as a higher dose can cause serious side effects.
+Always check when you receive your prescription as a higher dose (amount) can cause serious side effects.

 Check with your doctor or pharmacist as soon as possible if you think that you have been given the wrong dose.